eCook Meal

 LET'S SALSA

-Once the beans and Corn have cooled, add in the papaya, sliced spring onion, and sliced chilli to taste.
+Once the beans and Corn have cooled, add in the papaya, sliced spring onion, and sliced Chilli to taste.
 Toss together with ½ of the chopped coriander and a generous squeeze of lime juice.
 Finish off with a dash of olive oil and some seasoning.
 Set aside for serving.

 TASTY TORTILLAS